 Step 1: Invite your key stakeholders

-These are the people in your organization who are most invested in your brand — your CMO or VP/Director(s) of marketing, your CEO, your VP of Sales, your VP of Customer Service, and perhaps your COO and CFO.
+These are your key strategic decision makers — your CMO or VP/Director(s) of marketing, your CEO, your VP of Sales, your VP of Customer Service, and perhaps your COO and CFO.
 This isn’t a rigid list; your organization may be structured any number of ways.
-Just be sure to invite those who have the most responsibility and accountability for defining and maintaining your winning brand strategy, and who will represent this to the rest of the company (that’s why at some point, you really should involve your CEO or company owner).
+Just be sure to invite those who have the most responsibility and accountability for defining and maintaining your winning brand strategy, and who will represent this to the rest of the company.

 Access your free Strategic Brand Audit guide »